nerdynerdnerdz/Guapcoin-MN-Install-2.3.0.1/README.md

-# Guide for GuapCoin v2.3.0.1 MN Setup:
+# Guide for GuapCoin v2.3.0.1 MasterNode Setup:

 For **Ubuntu**